This tool is designed to evaluate a company’s ability to generate profits and manage its fixed and variable costs.

 Top ten accounts

-Underneath the total Revenue and total Costs key numbers, you can select to view the top ten Revenue and Cost accounts in descending order to see which accounts are generating the most income, and how the business is managing its major expenses and costs of sales.
+Underneath the total Revenue and total Costs key numbers, you can select to view the top ten Revenue and Cost accounts by volume in descending order to see which accounts are generating the most income, and how the business is managing its major expenses and costs of sales.

 Choosing a date range

 At the top of the tool, you can choose to view results for any month, quarter or year.
-You can also view results for quarter-to-date (QTD) or year-to-date (YTD) periods, and select the ending month for these periods.
+You can also view results for month-to-date (MTD), quarter-to-date (QTD) or year-to-date (YTD) periods, and select the ending month for these periods.